Skip to Main Content

 Open Access Publishing

-While the majority of OA journals worldwide do not charge to publish the US market overwhelmingly has adopted the APC or APF- article processing charges or fee model to replace subscription income despite the elimination of most print journals.
+While the majority of OA journals worldwide do not charge to publish, the US market has overwhelmingly adopted the APC or APF—article processing charges or fee model—to replace subscription income despite the elimination of most print journals.

 • Fee paid by author(s) after peer review